-Initiatives which lead to improvements to the water environment, including the quality of surface water, and measures to promote sustainable drainage systems and water conservation will be encouraged.
+Initiatives that lead to improvements to the water environment, including the quality of surface water, and measures to promote sustainable drainage systems and water conservation will be encouraged.

-2015 Community Engagement Event; Business Questionnaire 2015 and visits to Industrial Estate during Autumn 2015; National Statistics - Energy consumption in the UK; Guidance - Future changes to Energy Consumption in the UK; 2010 to 2015 government policy: business and the environment.
+National Statistics - Energy consumption in the UK; Guidance - Future changes to Energy Consumption in the UK; 2010 to 2015 government policy: business and the environment; St Erth Parish Economic Profile 22 September 2015; 2015 Community Engagement Event; 2015 Business Questionnaire; Visits to Industrial Estate during Autumn 2015 Report.

-POLICY ED 4 - Resource efficiency
+POLICY ED 4 - Resource efficiency on non-residential buildings

-Proposals for new development, retro-fit and conversions which incorporate energy efficiency and renewable energy generation must specify how the development meets the sustainable development principles in NPPF and where practicable, comply with the BREEAM sustainability standards.
+Proposals for new non-residential development, retro-fit and conversions, which incorporate energy efficiency and renewable energy generation, must specify how the development meets the sustainable development principles in NPPF and where practicable, comply with the BREEAM sustainability standards.